 - Clean, rinse, and air-dry your lens case every time you remove your lenses.

 - Don't expose your contact lenses to any water.

 When should I call my healthcare provider?

 Call 911 if you have any symptoms of a corneal ulcer.
 These include severe eye pain, blurred vision, or eye discharge.
 A corneal ulcer is a medical emergency that will need treatment by an eye doctor (ophthalmologist) as soon as possible.

 Key points about corneal ulcer

 - A corneal ulcer is an open sore on your cornea.
-This is the eye's outermost layer.
+This is the outermost layer of the eye.

 - Infection, injury, and other health conditions can lead to corneal ulcers.

 - You might need antibiotics, antiviral medicine, or other treatments.

 - To help prevent corneal ulcers, follow your eye care provider’s instructions about contact lens care and wear.